gabesouto/gabesouto/README.md

 Hey there!!
 I am Gabriel :wave:

 I am a dedicated full-stack developer with experience in teaching the English language and a degree in Physical Education.
-My goal is to create a positive impact

 My technology stack includes **Typescript**, **Express.js**, and **Node.js**, and I am skilled in using **Sequelize** for effective data management.
 Additionally, I have experience with testing tools like **Jest**, **Mocha**, **Chai**, and **Sinon**.
 I am knowledgeable in **MySQL** for structured data storage and retrieval, and I am familiar with **Docker** and **Docker Compose** for seamless deployment.